Bluedot-Innovation/documentation/docs/Implementation and Best Practices Guides/Drive-thru implementation guide.md

 Drive-thru Implementation Guide
 ===============================

-This guide explains how to successfully implement a Drive-thru use case using Bluedot.
+This guide explains how to successfully implement a Drive-thru use case using Rezolve.

 SDK Implementation
 ------------------